oschvr/blog/content/about.md

 I'm **Oscar Chavez**.

-I'm a software engineer ⚙️ and cloud architect ☁️.
+I'm a senior software engineer ⚙️ and cloud architect ☁️.

-I'm currently working as a Founding Engineer, in charge of the **Frontend and DevOps** efforts at ⚙️ [Lean](https://leantech.me/).
+I'm currently working as a Founding Engineer, in the **DevOps/SRE/Platform Engineering** department at ⚙️ [Lean](https://leantech.me/).

 Before, I did some **Cybersecurity Research and Technical Sales** at 🔼 [Delta Protect](https://deltaprotect.co/).